ammarhasan76/aws-bootcamp-cruddur-2023/journal/week3.md

 ## Cognito JWT Server-side Verify

+# First task in this section is to get the JWT from client-side to the backend, we do this by sending it in the header when calling HomeFeedPage

 1. In `HomeFeedPage.js` added the following to the `loadData` function in order to pickup the JWT:
 ```
 ...